maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 This also applies to governments, who have been attending COP conferences to discuss climate change solutions and virtue signal about their "initiatives" since 1995, while carbon emissions [have only been increasing](https://web.archive.org/web/20240503175507/https://ourworldindata.org/grapher/annual-co2-emissions-per-country?country=~OWID_WRL) since then.

 Interestingly, in the past ten years, they have [remained stable or very slightly decreased for the USA, a capitalistic country, whereas they have increased for China, a socialist country](https://web.archive.org/web/20240503180641/https://ourworldindata.org/grapher/annual-co2-emissions-per-country?time=2012..latest&country=USA~CHN).
 And [the USA didn't just outsource its carbon emissions to China](https://web.archive.org/web/20240503180805/https://www.noahpinion.blog/p/no-the-us-didnt-outsource-our-carbon), like it's commonly believed.
 This proves exactly my point: countries like China are not game theoretically incentivized to care about climate change.
 They are incentivized to grow as much as possible.
-We wouldn't behave any different if we were in their shoes, and you can protest as much as you like, China won't stop growing.
+We wouldn't behave any differently if we were in their shoes, and you can protest as much as you like, China won't stop growing.

 ## Happiness is not a valid argument